 The first is that a judge presides over the hearing, while a jury presides over the trial.11

-Second, unlike a criminal trial where the prosecutor must prove the case “beyond a reasonable doubt,” the prosecutor in a probation revocation hearing only needs to prove by a “preponderance of the evidence” that the probationer violated probation.12
+Second, unlike a criminal trial where the prosecutor must prove the case “beyond a reasonable doubt,” the prosecutor in a probation revocation hearing only needs to prove by a “preponderance of the evidence” that you violated probation.12

-This means that the prosecution only needs to prove that it is “more likely than not” that the defendant is guilty.13
+This means that the prosecution only needs to prove that it is “more likely than not” that you are guilty.13 Since the bar for the D.A. is so low, we prepare for probation violation hearings just as diligently as we do for criminal trials.

-The probation conditions that a probationer must follow will depend on the type of probation that he is subject to, or the court imposes.
+The probation conditions that you must follow will depend on the type of probation that you are subject to, or the court imposes.
 Three possible types of probation include:

 - misdemeanor (or summary) probation,